- No Win No Fee funding available

 What is the process when making a claim?

-The process of making a claim starts by obtaining all of the relevant medical records to discover exactly what happened and the advice and treatment that was given.
+The process of making a claim for sepsis negligence starts by obtaining all of the relevant medical records to discover exactly what happened and the advice and treatment that was given.
+We take it from there.

 It is very rare to go to trial and most cases settle before any trial takes place.